 Fatty liver, also known as hepatic steatosis, is a common condition in which excess fat accumulates in the liver.
 While some fat in the liver is normal, excessive fat can cause inflammation and damage to liver cells, leading to a range of health problems.
 Fatty liver is often asymptomatic and can go unnoticed for years, but if left untreated, it can progress to more serious conditions such as liver cirrhosis or liver cancer.
-Dr. Elena Ivanina is a fatty liver specialist in NYC.
+Dr. Ivanina, a specialist in fatty liver repair in NYC, can help you with this condition.

 Symptoms: